 Like Mayfield, press the elevator’s emergency call button when you realize you’re stuck.
 If the button isn’t working, call 911 on your cellphone.
 Once you’re in contact with an operator, provide as much information as possible: your location, the elevator you’re in (right or left), the floor you’re stuck on and the number of people in the elevator.

-In addition, you should inform the operator about any health conditions, such as diabetes, a bad heart or any broken limbs that require crutches.
+You should also inform the operator about any health conditions, such as diabetes, a bad heart or any broken limbs that require crutches.
 Emergency Medical Services (EMS) will be dispatched as well.

 Lastly, Corporal Flaherty emphasized the importance of staying calm and waiting for the appropriate personnel to arrive.